enspiral-dev-academy/rocking-the-boat/posts/04-typed-html.md

 You can also use the terniray operator to conditionally show and hide stuff just like how it's done it React and I'll leave this as an exercise for you

-Check out [dreamfest](https://github.com/dev-academy-challenges/challenges/tree/typed-html/packages/dreamfest-solution) and see full working solution
+Check out [dreamfest](https://github.com/dev-academy-challenges/challenges/tree/typed-html/packages/dreamfest-solution) and see a full working solution

 ## Installation & Configuration